lutzer/portfolio/site/projects/disconnection/index.md

   {% image, "7.jpg", "Pictures of the exhibition", null, "image" %}
   {% image, "8.jpg", "Pictures of the exhibition", null, "image" %}
 </div>

+*This Project was done in collaboration with Marco Dondana*